routingbyexample/routingbyexample.github.io/_posts/2015-11-21-an-introduction-to-component-router.md

 ]).catch(err => console.error(err));
 {% endhighlight %}

+## Configure the routes

+Now that Component Router has been loaded, we need to tell it which routes we want to map to which components.

+We can do this using the `@RouteConfig` decorator:

+<aside class="rbe-aside-filename">app.component.ts</aside>

+{% highlight javascript %}
+@RouteConfig([
+  {path: '/', component: HomepageComponent, as: 'Homepage'}, {path: '/about', component: AboutComponent, as: 'About'}
+])
+{% endhighlight %}

+`@RouteConfig` is a component decorator that allows us to send an array of route definitions to Component Router.

+Let's zoom in on one of the route definitions:

+{% highlight javascript %}
+{path: '/', component: HomepageComponent, as: 'Homepage'}
+{% endhighlight %}

+This tells Component router:

+- when the url in the browser changes to `/`, load the `HomepageComponent` component
+- export the route as `Homepage` so we can activate it using a string `Homepage`
+- when the route `Homepage` is activated programmatically, update the browser url to `/`

 ## Adding router-outlet

 We use `router-outlet` in our template to tell Component Router where to insert content in our application.